Xzcv-hub/Awesome-LLM-Agent-Harness/README.md

 ## Paper

-*Our paper is coming soon：**LLM Agent Harnesses: A Survey of Human-Machine Interaction, Self-Evolution, and Long-Horizon Execution***
+*Our paper is coming soon：**LLM Agent Harnesses: A Survey of Human-Computer Interaction, Self-Evolution, and Long-Horizon Execution***

 ## Scope